 where $\eta$ is the \textit{learning rate} and $t$ indicates the $t$-th time repetition (\textit{epoch}) for the training data.
 In each epoch, the \textit{SGD} updates parameters on batches randomly selected from the training data set.
-It results in the stochastic updates of parameter $\mathbf{\theta}$ on loss function landscape.
+It results in the stochastic updates of parameter $\mathbf{\theta}$ on the loss function landscape.
 This stochasticity has been shown necessary for escaping possible local minima~\cite{Bottou1999}.
-Besides, we introduce a modified \textit{SGD} algorithm which is also widely used, i.e., \textit{Adam}~\cite{Adam2015}.
+One representative and widely used \textit{SGD} algorithm is \textit{Adam}~\cite{Adam2015}.
 It is designed to combine adaptive estimates of lower-order moments with the stochastic optimization for improving the stability.
 As a practical example, the optimizer implemented in our following discussions can be expressed as,

 where $\xi$ is a small enough scalar for preventing divergence and $\beta_1, \beta_2$ are the forgetting factors($0.9, 0.99$ in default setting) for momentum term $\hat{m}$ and its weight $\hat{v}$.